-Action: Abduction of arm and stabilizes humerus
+Actions: Abduction of arm and stabilizes humerus

-Innervation: Suprascapular nerve (C5,6)
+Innervation: Suprascapular nerve (C5, C6)

 Blood Supply: Suprascapular artery from the thyrocervical trunk and the dorsal scapular artery

-Primary Actions of the Supraspinatus Muscle:
+Primary Actions of the Supraspinatus

 1. Abduction of the arm at the shoulder

-- Agonists: Deltoid (middle fibers)
+- Deltoid (middle fibers)

-- Antagonists: Latissimus Dorsi, Pectoralis Major, Teres Major, Triceps Brachii (long head)
+- Triceps Brachii (long head)

-Recommended Anatomy Books
+Recommended Anatomy Books:

 The Anatomy Coloring Book is one of the best study and reference books for beginning anatomy students.
 The diagrams are clearly labeled and allow you to see the relationship and placement of the various structures of the body.
-You will also be surprised how the act of coloring will help with recall.
+You will also be surprised by how the act of coloring will help with recall.
 But this is not just a beginners book, it is also great for practitioners and therapists to have on hand to use with clients and patients to use as a visual reference.

 The Trail Guide To The Body is another excellent book to help you learn the musculature of the human body.
 Though the book is geared toward massage therapists and physical therapist assistants, the book with its illustrations and text helps anyone gain a thorough understanding of the human musculoskeletal system and movement.
 I highly recommend this book for anyone studying anatomy and believe that MTs, PTAs, and teachers of body movements should have this book in their possession.
-I also highly recommend this book for the lay person who wants to gain understanding of the muscle, skeletal system and how our bodies move.
+I also highly recommend this book for the layperson who wants to gain an understanding of the muscle, skeletal system and how our bodies move.
 This book will not disappoint!